Khan/snippets/README.md

 Email and chat
 --------------

-The snippet server integrates with email, HipChat, and Slack.
+The snippet server integrates with email and Slack.

 It can send individual emails to people who have not written a snippet for this week, reminding them to do so.
 (Users can turn this feature